 Alicia Crittenden

 Alicia Crittenden has been dancing for most of her life.
 While ballet was her first love, swing dancing has stuck the longest of all the dance styles she’s tried.
-A Southern California native, Alicia moved to the DC area last year and is excited to be part of a thriving dance community.
-Please ask her to dance: particularly Lindy, Balboa, blues, or Charleston (her favorite) – you can even throw in a waltz or foxtrot or some West Coast Swing and she’ll happily follow.
+A Southern California native, Alicia moved to the DC area mid-pandemic and is excited to be part of a thriving dance community.
+Please ask her to dance: particularly Balboa, blues, Lindy, or Charleston – you can even throw in a waltz or some West Coast Swing and she’ll happily follow.

 Alicia is currently DCLX’s secretary and works on promotions.